 Not just anyone can fill out an application and expect to get a job as a technical writer in the high-tech industry.
-But if you have these skills and characteristics, you may just have the makings of a high-tech technical writer.
+But if you have the following skills and characteristics, you may just have what it takes for the job.

-- You write like a boss.
-You have a mastery over grammar and a meticulous attention to detail.
+You write tremendously.
+You have a mastery over grammar and pay meticulous attention to detail.
 You have a knack for explaining complex, technical information in a way that anyone can understand.

-- You actually proofread.
-You are one of the few who actually proofread a document before submitting it.
-You should always proofread all written communication with company recruiters, especially résumés and cover letters.
+You proofread your content.
+You are one of the few who proactively proofreads a document before submitting it.
+You should always review and edit all written communication with company recruiters, especially résumés and cover letters.

-- You know a thing or two about technology. lf you’re afraid of technology, you may want to reconsider your career path.
-Technology should excite you!
-Recruiters want to see and hear concrete examples of your interest in technology.
+You know a thing or two about technology.
+If you’re afraid of technology, technical writing at NI might not be a good fit for you.
+Recruiters want to see your excitement about technology and hear concrete examples of why you are interested in technology.
 Have you ever built a computer?
-Maybe you’ve hand-coded a webpage.
-Got programming experience?
-Make sure you show it.
+Maybe you’ve created a webpage from scratch?
+If you’ve got programming experience, make sure you show it.

-- You know the company!
+You know the company!
 You don’t stand a chance of getting a job anywhere if you don’t know anything about the company.
-Do some research before you even put together your cover letter and résumé.
-Or at least before you come in for an interview so when the interviewer asks you what you like about the company, you have something both intelligent and legitimate to say.
+Do some research before you even put together your cover letter and résumé to understand whether you are legitimately interested in working at the company.
+When you speak with an interviewer about the company, you should have something both intelligent and legitimate to say.

-- You’ve put together a portfolio.
-One way to impress a recruiter is to put together a portfolio of your absolute best writing.
-You should be able to explain why you chose the pieces in your portfolio.
+You’ve put together a portfolio.
+Assemble a portfolio of your absolute best writing to demonstrate your skills to recruiters.
+You should be able to explain why you chose each piece included in your portfolio.
 If you use a project from a class, make sure you submit a clean copy, not a copy marked up by your professor.